kakudesu/fullstack/u/CV.md

 #####Education
 * 2009.9 ~ 2013.6 Xiangnan University, B.S.Eng, Electronic information & science technology.
 * Served as vice president of computer, Pass CET4 & NREC2 with high score.
-* Applied tutor, co founded the laboratory and served as team leader, started the experiment of smart car,studied embedded system, write [Linux driver module](https://github.com/DingSoung/linux-3.0.1/tree/master/drivers/char) and multi thread program, designed power & motor controller ect.
+* Applied tutor, co founded the laboratory and served as team leader, started the experiment of smart car,studied embedded system, write [Linux driver module](https://github.com/DingSoung/linux-3.0.1/tree/master/drivers/char) and multi thread program, designed power & motor controller etc.
 * Acted as teaching assistant, guided students to finish the experiment course. the laboratory project **funded** at the same year.
 * Published the laboratory project's study result "the use of application of quasi synchronous sampling algorithm in the on-chip system", my graduation papers and designing about ultrasonic measurement system was **rated as A**.

 #####Personal Code
   * <https://github.com/DingSoung>
-  * The [Brick](https://github.com/DingSoung/Brick) is a collection of tools, contains the tips of UIKit, Autolayout, Cocoa touch, extension etc. some manager such as JSON resolution, network request, authorization and pay system also included.
+  * The [Brick](https://github.com/DingSoung/Brick) is a collection of tools, contains the tips of UIKit, Autolayout, Cocoa touch, extension etc. some manager such as JSON resolution, network request, autho and pay system also included.
   * The [data-graph](https://github.com/DingSoung/data-graph.git) contains code fragments about digital signal processing and algorithms etc.
-  * The [Linux](https://github.com/DingSoung/Linux.git) contains some usefull scripts about VPS, smart hardware, embedded system.
+  * The [Linux](https://github.com/DingSoung/Linux.git) contains some useful scripts about VPS, smart hardware, embedded system.

 ---